open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 ## Usage

-### How to Create Log4J Style Appender
+### How to Create Log4J Log Appender

-An Appender implementation can be used to allow emitting logs via OpenTelemetry [LogRecordExporters](sdk.md#logrecordexporter).
+A [log appender](../glossary.md#log-appender--bridge) implementation can be used to allow emitting logs via
+OpenTelemetry [LogRecordExporters](sdk.md#logrecordexporter).
 This approach is typically used for applications which are fine with changing the log transport and is [one of the supported](README.md#direct-to-collector) log collection approaches.

-The Appender implementation will typically acquire a [Logger](#logger) from the global [LoggerProvider](#loggerprovider) at startup time, then construct `LogRecord`s for each log received from the application, and then call [Emit LogRecord](#emit-logrecord).
+The log appender implementation will typically acquire a [Logger](#logger) from the global [LoggerProvider](#loggerprovider) at startup time, then construct `LogRecord`s for each log received from the application, and then call [Emit LogRecord](#emit-logrecord).